-We maintain profit-sharing and 401(k) plans for employees meeting certain service requirements.
-Generally, the plans allow eligible employees to contribute a portion of their compensation, and we match \$1.00 for every \$1.00 on the first 1% of the employee's pre-tax contributions and \$0.50 for every \$1.00 up to the next 5% of the employee's pre-tax contributions.
+We maintain 401(k) plans for employees meeting certain service requirements.
+Generally, the plans allow eligible employees to contribute a portion of their compensation, and we match \$1.00 for every \$1.00 on the first 1% of the employee's pre-tax contributions and \$0.50 for every \$0.50 up to the next 5% of the employee's pre-tax contributions.
 We may also make discretionary contributions each year for the benefit of all eligible employees under the plans.
-Total profit sharing and Agilysys matching contributions were \$1.2 million, in fiscal 2014 and \$1.1 million in fiscal 2013, and 2012, respectively.
+Agilysys matching contributions were \$1.3 million, \$1.2 million, and \$1.1 million in fiscal 2015, 2014, and 2013, respectively.